krisszcode/Delocal/README.md

-# Delocal Zrt.
-Homework
+# CRUD REST API for php

 ### Installation

 1. Install XAMPP.
 2. Start Apache and MySQL.
 3. Go to localhost/phpmyadmin.
-4. Create a new database with utf8_general_ci encode type and with name delocal.
+4. Create a new database with utf8_general_ci encode type and with name db.
-5. Run the sql command on this database, which can be found in the database folder, and reconfig the dbconfig file with your phpmyadmin settings.
+5. Create a db with utf8 and auto increment id, and reconfig the dbconfig file with your phpmyadmin settings.
 7. cd to the root folder of this project in cmd.
 8. Run php -S localhost:8080.
 9. You can install Postman for easy testing.